femresirvan/node.js-starter-template/README.md

 ### 🎀 Introduction

-Brief Node.js starter kit powered by MVC design.
+Comprehensive Node.js starter kit powered by MVC design and bunch of notes!

 ### Features